hevrard/Amber-Testing-Framework/README.md

 - Note 1: Some of the paths and flags need to be edited in main() based off of where the script is being run relative to amber build

+configuration.py: Object file that cannot be run independently
-configuration.py: Configuration object that is used in the scripts above
+- Note 1: This Configuration object is used in amber_test_generation.py and amber_test_driver.py